varunkumardev/amitmerchant1990.github.io/_posts/2020-8-09-how-to-create-two-column-layout-using-flexbox-css.md

 </p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

-As you may notice, I've added borders, margins and padding so things look more sophisticated and visible.
+As you may notice, I've added borders, margins and paddings to the columns so things look more sophisticated and visible.

 ## Bonus

-To make this layout responsive, you can change the `flex-direction` of the container to `column` which will stack the column on top of each other and set the `width` of both the columns to `100%` in mobile view.
+You can make this layout responsive for mobile devices by changing the `flex-direction` of the container to `column` which will stack the columns on top of each other and set the `width` of both the columns to `100%`.
 I've done exactly the same on this blog.